V4Fire/Client/src/components/form/b-hidden-input/README.md

 }
 ```

-In other cases, the response value is interpreted as a component value.
+In other cases, the response value is interpreted as the component value.